Denial of Service and Prevention

 - Connection interference

-Following is the python script for performing denial of service attack for small website which didn’t expect so much socket connection
+Following is the python script for performing a denial of service attack for a small website that didn’t expect so much socket connection

 We can use above code as

 Given that Denial of Service (DoS) attacks are becoming more frequent, it is a good time to review the basics and how we can fight back.

 - Cloud Mitigation Provider – Cloud mitigation providers are experts at providing DDoS mitigation from the cloud.
 This means they have built out massive amounts of network bandwidth and DDoS mitigation capacity at multiple sites around the Internet that can take in any type of network traffic, whether you use multiple ISP’s, your own data center, or any number of cloud providers.
 They can scrub the traffic for you and only send “clean” traffic to your data center.

 - Firewall – This is the simplest and least effective method.
 Generally, someone writes some Python scripts that try to filter out the bad traffic or an enterprise will try and use its existing firewalls to block the traffic

 - Internet Service Provider (ISP) – Some enterprises use their ISP to provide DDoS mitigation.
 These ISP’s have more bandwidth than an enterprise would, which can help with the large volumetric attacks